swansontec/eslint-config-standard-kit/README.md

 # eslint-config-standard-kit

-[Standard.js](https://standardjs.com) is a _fantastic_ collection of linter rules, but it can be difficult to integrate with other code-quality tools like Prettier, TypeScript, or Flow.
+[Standard.js](https://standardjs.com) is a _fantastic_ collection of linter rules, but it can be difficult to integrate with other code-quality tools like Prettier, TypeScript, or JSX.

 This package makes it easy to integrate Standard.js with these other tools by breaking its configuration into modular pieces.
 Just mix & match the bits you need for your particular setup: